tarek-bochkati/quizzes/c-quizz.md

 };
 ```

-- [ ] a node
+- a : a node
-- [ ] a linked list
+- b : a linked list
-- [ ] a stack
+- c : a stack
-- [ ] a binary tree
+- d : a binary tree

-#### Q6.
+## Q6.
 Header files are listed using the preprocessing directive #include, and can have one of the following formats: #include &lt;fileA&gt; or #include "fileB".
 What is the difference between these two formats?

-- [ ] The preprocessor will try to locate fileA in same directory as the source file, and the fileB in a predetermined directory path.
+- a : The preprocessor will try to locate fileA in same directory as the source file, and the fileB in a predetermined directory path.
-- [ ] The preprocessor will try to locate fileA in the fixed system directory.
+- b : The preprocessor will try to locate fileA in the fixed system directory.
 It will try to locate fileB in the directory path designated by the -I option added to the command line while compiling the source code.
-- [ ] The file using the fileA syntax must be system files, of unlimited number; fileB must be a user file at a maximun of one per source file.
+- c : The file using the fileA syntax must be system files, of unlimited number; fileB must be a user file at a maximun of one per source file.
-- [ ] The preprocessor will try to locate fileA in a predetermined directory path.
+- d : The preprocessor will try to locate fileA in a predetermined directory path.
 It will try to locate fileB in the same directory as the source file along with a custom directory path.

-#### Q7.
+## Q7.
 Using a for loop, how could you write a C code to count down from 10 to 1 and display each number on its own line?

-- [ ] :
+- a :

 ```c
 for (int i = 0; i>=0, i--){